Oleksandr-DHub/DiceRollingSimulator/README.md

 User: "yes"

-Program: "You rolled the dice, and the result is: 4"
+Program: "You rolled the dice, and the result is: 5"

+Program wil stop when user say "no"

 Features: